 Sizing and load: get this wrong and you go after problems

-How typically ought to you pump and clean
+How often should you pump and clean

-The distinction in between traps and interceptors
+The difference in between traps and interceptors

 Kitchen habits that make grease traps work better

-Simple front-of-house checks that prevent back-of-house headaches
+Simple front-of-house checks that avoid back-of-house headaches

 What an excellent maintenance log looks like

-Choosing the best grease trap company
+Choosing the ideal grease trap company

 Costs and what drives them